paul-stubley/Climbing/README.md

 # Climbing
- Exercise in creating a few classes to describe climbing
+ This repo will cover a few classes that describe rock-climbing.
+Readme WIP